awsdocs/aws-iot-docs/developerguide/deactivate-ca-cert.md

 The certificate authority should show as **Inactive** in the list\.

 **Note**
 The AWS IoT console does not provide a way to list the certificates that were signed by the CA you deactivated\.
-For an AWS CLI option to list those certificates, see [Deactivate a CA Certificate \(CLI\)](#deactivate-ca-cert-cli)\.
+For an AWS CLI option to list those certificates, see [Deactivate a CA certificate \(CLI\)](#deactivate-ca-cert-cli)\.

-## Deactivate a CA Certificate \(CLI\)<a name="deactivate-ca-cert-cli"></a>
+## Deactivate a CA certificate \(CLI\)<a name="deactivate-ca-cert-cli"></a>

-The AWS CLI provides the [docs.aws.amazon.comcli/latest/reference/iot/update-ca-certificate.html](docs.aws.amazon.comcli/latest/reference/iot/update-ca-certificate.html) command to deactivate a CA certificate\.
+The AWS CLI provides the [https://docs.aws.amazon.com/cli/latest/reference/iot/update-ca-certificate.html](https://docs.aws.amazon.com/cli/latest/reference/iot/update-ca-certificate.html) command to deactivate a CA certificate\.

 ```
 aws iot update-ca-certificate \